ksiman14/ksiman14/README.md

 I am a Fullstack Software Engineer with backgrounds in the media and finance sectors.

 After studying Economics and Mathematics in college, I worked first as an investment banker in NYC and then in investor relations for a media conglomerate based in the Denver area.
 I loved working in the sports and media space, but wanted to return to my quantitative roots.
 I was eager to pursue a more technical career that would foster my endless desire to learn and challenge my problem solving abilities.
-I enrolled in the Grace Hopper Program at Fullstack Academy and started my engineering journey.
+I enrolled in the Grace Hopper Program at Fullstack Academy in March 2021 and started my engineering journey.

 - ⚡ High 5 Strengths: Philomath, Analyst, Deliverer, Time Keeper, Strategist
 - 😄  Pronouns: she / her